rtrader58/SC-200T00-Microsoft-Security-Operations-Analyst/Errata all Learning Paths.md

 No Errata<br>

+## Learning Path 2 - Mitigate threats using Microsoft Purview

+No Labs <br>

 ## Learning Path 3 - Lab 1 - Mitigate threats using Microsoft Defender for Endpoint

 ### Exercise 2 - Mitigate Attacks with Microsoft Defender for Endpoint